 In December 2007, the FASB issued SFAS No. 141(R) (revised 2007) "Business Combinations."
-SFAS No. 141(R) requires the acquiring entity in a business combination to recognize all assets acquired and liabilities assumed in the transaction; establishes the acquisition-date fair value as the measurement objective for all assets acquired and liabilities assumed; and requires the acquirer to disclose all information required to evaluate and understand the nature and financial effect of the business combination.
+SFAS No. 141(R) requires the acquiring entity in a business combination to recognize all assets acquired and liabilities assumed in the transaction; establishes the acquirient of disclose all information required to evaluate and understand the nature and financial effect of the business combination.
 This statement is effective for acquisition dates on or after the beginning of the first annual reporting period beginning after December 15, 2008.
 This statement is effective for us in fiscal 2010 and is not expected to have a material effect on our consolidated financial statements unless we enter into a business acquisition subsequent to adoption.

 The FASB issued SFAS No. 160,"Noncontrolling Interests in Consolidated Financial Statements - an amendment of ARB No. 51."
 It is effective for financial statements issued for fiscal years beginning after December 15, 2008, and interim periods within those fiscal years.
 Earlier application is prohibited.
-SFAS No. 160 requires that accounting and reporting minority interests will be re-characterized as noncontrolling interests and classified as a component of equity.
+SFAS No. 160 requires that accounting and reporting minority interests will be recharacterized as non-controlling interests and classified as a component of equity.
 SFAS No. 160 also establishes reporting requirements and disclosures that clearly identify and distinguish between interests of the parent and the interests of the non-controlling owners.
 This statement applies to all entities that prepare consolidated financial statements, but will affect only those entities that have an outstanding non-controlling interest in one or more subsidiaries or that deconsolidate a subsidiary.
 This statement is effective for interim periods beginning in fiscal 2010 and is not expected to have a material effect on our consolidated financial statements to the extent we do not obtain a non-controlling interest in an entity subsequent to adoption.